 The Folin-Ciocalteu technique was often used to assess the total phenol concentration (TPC) in plant extracts (Phillipson, 1994).
-In a conical flask, a 100 ppm standard solution of gallic acid was made by dissolving 2.5 mg of gallic acid in 25 mL of methanol.
-Using a standard curve created with varying doses of gallic acid (10, 20, 40, 60, 80, and 100 μg/mL) from Sigma-Aldrich, the TPC of the sample was ascertained.
+The gallic acid standard solution was prepared in a conical flask by dissolving 2.5 mg of gallic acid in 25 mL of methanol.
+The final concentration was 100 ppm.
+Using a standard curve created with varying doses of gallic acid (10, 20, 40, 60, 80, and 100 μ g/mL) from Sigma- Aldrich, the TPC of the sample was ascertained.
 Folin-Ciocalteu's phenol reagent (10%) was combined with 0.5 mL of sample solution, 0.5 mL of distilled water, and 0.5 mL of the mixture.
 Following a 5-minute room temperature incubation period, 2 milliliters of sodium carbonate solution were added and well mixed.
 The combination was then allowed to sit at room temperature in the dark for ninety minutes.
 Using a UV-visible spectrophotometer, the absorbance of the solution was measured at 760 nm in comparison to the blank following incubation.
 Gulfraz et al. (2008) said that the final results were represented as standard Gallic acid equivalent and that each sample was taken three times.